 4) Install WordPress

 For 2021+, Bluehost has allowed new users to sign up directly through their platform.
 WordPress is by far the most popular publishing platform on the web.
 WordPress is easy to set up, easy to use, and extremely customizable with endless amounts of free widgets and themes to choose from.

 This experience allows customers to sign-up for Bluehost with a one-click automatic WordPress install at sign-up.
 You no longer have to manually install WordPress.

 5) Choose A Professional Looking Theme

 Another option is to get hosting through WP Engine where you can access The Genesis Theme is one of the most beloved WordPress themes out there.
 Genesis is what Financial Samurai uses.
 For a one time fee of $59.95 through StudioPress, Genesis will provide you a simple, sleek layout that is fully customizable.

 The theme is also Search Engine Optimization (SEO) friendly and loads faster than other designs due to its framework.
 Load speed and design are critical for all websites.
 Studies show that if a webpage doesn’t load within three seconds, the majority of users will click elsewhere.

 Go Generic Themes

 I wanted to be a little more unique since I saw other sites have the same theme as mine, so I finally went with Genesis.
 The great thing about Genesis is that it is well followed by thousands of independent web designers.
 So if you ever want to get someone to customize your beautiful site, you’ve got plenty of people who can do it for you.

-Now that you know how to start a blog, it’s time to work on getting traffic to your blog.
+Now that you know how to start a blog, it's time to work on getting traffic to your blog.
 To do so, I recommend the following steps to grow your blog.